Grapefruit diet

 The Grapefruit diet (also known as the Hollywood diet and the 18-Day diet) is a short-term fad diet that has existed in the United States since at least the 1930s.
-There are variations on the diet, although it generally consists of eating one grapefruit at each meal, along with meat, eggs, other foods that are rich in fat and protein, and certain vegetables.
+There are variations on the diet, although it generally consists of eating one half of a grapefruit at each meal, along with meat, eggs, other foods that are rich in fat and protein, and certain vegetables.
 Sugar, fruits (other than grapefruit), sweet vegetables, grains and starchy vegetables are to be avoided.
 The grapefruit diet is thus a low-carbohydrate diet.
 A typical breakfast menu usually includes bacon and eggs.

 The diet is based on the claim that grapefruit has a fat-burning enzyme or similar property.
 The grapefruit diet does not require exercise.
 The grapefruit diet lasts for 10 to 12 days followed by 2 days off.